ziyunliu4444/osu2mir/README.md

 self_track_madmom.py is the pipeline we used to run madmom inferences in our guide.
 Use GPU if possible.

 madmom_evaluation.py is the script we used to compare madmom result with user's annotations in the guide.

+The .csv files are the original files we used in our analysis in the guide.